Environmental Sound Deepfake Detection Using Deep-Learning Framework: Experimental Results and Discussion

+We then separate sound events and sound scenes in Test subset of EnvSDD dataset.
+Then, we plot the distribution of real and fake audio embeddings $/mathbf{X}$ using the TSNE algorithm.
+As Fig.~\ref{fig:tsne_02} shows, fake and real audio scenes are well separated.
+Although unknown fake audio scenes (e.g., ATAAudioldm2, TTA-Audiolcm, TTA-Tangoflux) distribute in the middle space of real and seen fake audio scenes, unknown fake audio is not overlapped on real audio.
+Regarding the distribution of fake and real audio events shown in Fig.~\ref{fig:tsne_01}, unknown fake audio events spreads widely and overlap on real audio events partly.

+Given the experimental results from finetuning the pre-trained BEATs model with our proposed two-phase training strategy, we can conclude that \begin{itemize} \item Detecting deepfake audio events is more challenging compared with deepfake audio scenes.
+It can be explained that audio events are more diverse. \item By focusing on distribution of real audio (Mahalanobis distribution) rather than the probability threshold, we avoid the incorrect detection regarding unseen fake audio which distributes in the boundary space between seen real and seen fake audio. \item By evaluating the incorrect detection of deepfake sound event across resource data and fake generators in Fig.~\ref{fig:inc_01} and Fig.~\ref{fig:inc_02}, it indicates that most incorrect detection occurs on unknown fake data generated from real resource of Clotho, DCASE2023-Task7 or from the fake generator ATA-Audioldm2.
+This can be explained that these unknown fake data is not included in the training set. \end{itemize}

+\textbf{Compare with state-of-the-art models on EnvSDD dataset}: To compare with the state-of-the-art models on EnvSDD dataset, we follow the setting mentioned in the original paper~\cite{data_01}, then separating the Test subset into four subsets (e.g., Test 01, Test 02, Test 03, Test 04).
+We then evaluate the proposed BEATs-finetune+MulHead model on these four subsets.
+As experimental results show in Table~\ref{tab:per_cmp}, our proposed BEATs-finetune+MulHead model only trained on sound events outperforms the state-of-the-art models.
+From the experimental results, we can conclude that: \begin{itemize} \item Leverage a pre-trained model and train on sound events are effective to achieve a high-performance model for both sound event and sound scene deepfake detection. \item Finetuning a pre-trained model (BEATs), which was trained on sound events, is more effective rather than a pre-trained model trained on speech (W2V2+AASIST or AASIST) \end{itemize}

-Given the high performance of the proposed BEATs-Finetune+MLP on EnvSDD dataset, we evaluate the cross-dataset testing on ESDD-Challenge-TestSet~\cite{source_6}.
-As Table~\ref{tab:finetune02} shows, it indicates that the model with training on sound event from EnvSDD dataset outperforms models with training on sound scene or both sound event and sound scene.
-In other words, training on sound scenes from EnvSDD dataset leads to downgrade the model performance.
-This can be explained that audio data in ESDD-Challenge-TestSet is from VGG-Sound~\cite{source_6} which mainly present sound events.
+\textbf{Cross-dataset Evaluation}: Given the high performance of the proposed BEATs-finetune+MulHead on EnvSDD dataset, we conduct the cross-dataset evaluation on ESDD-Challenge-TestSet~\cite{source_5} dataset.
+In particular, we use the BEATs-finetune+MulHead model, which was trained on Training subset of EnvSDD dataset, to evaluate on ESDD-Challenge-TestSet~\cite{source_5} dataset.
+As Table~\ref{tab:finetune02} shows, it again indicates that the model with training on sound event from EnvSDD dataset outperforms models with training on sound scene or both sound event and sound scene.
+In other words, training a model using sound scenes from EnvSDD dataset leads to downgrade the model performance.
+This can be explained that audio data in ESDD-Challenge-TestSet is from VGG-Sound~\cite{source_6} which present audio events.
+As Fig.~\ref{fig:res_f1} and Table~\ref{tab:finetune02} show, the high and balancing performance of Acc. score (0.86), F1 Score (0.80), and AuC score (0.93) from model only trained on sound event data prove that our proposed BEATs-finetune+Multihead model is robust and general.